In this page

-Better Excel Exporter is tightly integrated with Zephyr, the most popular test management app for Jira.
-Zephyr tests are "first-class citizens" in the Excel exports, meaning that similarly to Jira issues, you can export all test-related information to Excel.
+Better Excel Exporter is tightly integrated with Zephyr Squad, the most popular test management app for Jira.
+Zephyr Squad tests are "first-class citizens" in the Excel exports, meaning that similarly to Jira issues, you can export all test-related information to Excel.
 It includes test case details (fields, attachments, comments, etc.), test steps, test executions and detailed step results during an execution.

-See the Zephyr integration page for the tutorial video and the configuration guide.
+See the Zephyr Squad integration page for the tutorial video and the configuration guide.

 Tempo Timesheets is the most widely used time tracking app for Jira.
-Better Excel Exporter can export all the Tempo-managed custom fields (e.g. Account, Team and Iteration), the Tempo worklogs and the custom work attributes (e.g. Billable) to Excel.
-To make it convenient and intuitive, you can export not only from the Issue View and from the Issue Navigator, but also directly from the Tempo screens.
+Better Excel Exporter can export all the Tempo Timesheets-managed custom fields (e.g. Account, Iteration and Team), the Tempo Timesheets worklogs and the custom work attributes (e.g. Billable) to Excel.
+To make it convenient and intuitive, you can export not only from the Issue View and from the Issue Navigator, but also directly from the Tempo Timesheets screens.

 Learn more about the Tempo Timesheets integration